SunsetWan/translationArchive/Episode 6.md

 <v Kateryna Gridina>I just want to point out that batter is always pain, and we remember when the speech came with.
 But we also had a lot of painful moments, and it always will be the case.
 So I guess we just need to kind of live with this and being more flexible about this.
 But about SwiftUI I like it removes a lot of boilerplate from creating like very trivial and very simple

 00:11:13.369 --> 00:11:38.599
-<v Kateryna Gridina>controls your eye elements, and it gives us a little bit more time and space to create something more excited.
+<v Kateryna Gridina>controls UI elements, and it gives us a little bit more time and space to create something more excited.
 Maybe some new features to be more flexible in this case, and then maybe development of one application will take 34 days, and then we can be done with this and we can add extra next to some nice fancy animation or some I don't know, something related to notifications, or VR

 00:11:43.689 --> 00:12:35.499
 <v John Sundell>one thing I really like about SwiftUI also is that it kind of makes it easy to do the right thing, like the right path is becoming the easiest path.
 I mean again, setting aside the errors and the beta issues and these things was which I'm kind of assuming will be solved eventually.
 But the fact now that when you write your UI you get like things like dark mode support and the things you mentioned Paul like right to left languages, accessibility, all these things that are the right things to do and makes your app richer and easier to use for more people is also now the easiest thing to do.
 And that's great, because Erica, you can.
 You compared SwiftUI a little bit to auto layout and I would say with auto layout, it was very easy to not do the right thing.
 And it was easy to get like errors and exceptions that things like that at runtime and with SwiftUI.
 I feel like it.
 It nudges us all developers in kind of the right direction.